Iron Mountain Railroads

 According to public filings for the Utah Bankruptcy Court, the plan for the bankrupt Black Iron LLC to be reorganized as Utah Iron LLC took effect on September 29, 2020.

 Black Iron LLC has emerged from bankruptcy and was reorganized as Utah Iron LLC, with mining operations resuming.
-The leased HLCX SD40 locomotives (owned by Helm's successor Wells Fargo) were idle and five ex BNSF GE's were being leased to move the hopper cars to and from the UP connection at Iron Springs.
+The four former HLCX SD40 locomotives (now owned by AMG Resources) were idle and five former BNSF GE locomotives owned by SA Recycling were being used to move the hopper cars to and from the UP connection at Iron Springs.

 October 12, 2020

 The first iron ore train from the reactivated Comstock Mountain Lion iron mine was received at the Port of Long Beach, and began unloading.
-Utah Iron LLC used its own locomotives to move the iron ore from the mine, over tracks it leases from Union Pacific (UP's Comstock Division), to an interchange with UP at Iron Springs.
+Utah Iron LLC used its own locomotives to move the iron ore from the mine to an interchange with UP at Iron Springs, over tracks it leases from Union Pacific (UP's Comstock Division).
 UP then moved the train to the Port of Long Beach.

-The iron ore is shipped to the Port of Long Beach, and unloaded at the SA Recycling facility on Pier T. Satellite photos dated between 2018 and early 2021 indicate a stockpile of iron iron at the SA Recycling site.
-Informal reports of the site in April 2021 indicate that more gondolas filled with iron ore are being received at Pier T.
+The iron ore is shipped to the Port of Long Beach, and unloaded at the SA Recycling facility on Pier T on Terminal Island.
+Satellite photos dated between 2018 and early 2021 indicate a stockpile of iron iron at the SA Recycling site.
+Informal reports of the site in April 2021 indicate that more gondolas filled with iron ore are being received at Pier T. Additional reports from September 2021 indicate that UP is regularly delivering trains made up of 154 cars of iron ore.

 SA Recycling and Utah Iron Ore